jhollist/nerrs_r/lessons/02_r_basics.md

 3. Add a line of code after line 25 (or so) to install the package `lubridate`.
 Add a line after line 36 (or so) to load `lubridate`.
 5. Bring up the package level help for the `lubridate` package.
 What does this package do?

 Be prepared to answer these questions when we meet next time.
 If you run into problems, I am available via Teams to help out.
+Just send me an email.